SAP/jenkins-library/documentation/docs/steps/transportRequestUploadSOLMAN.md

 The target of the upload is a Transport Request, which is determined by the identifiers (ID) of the Request and the associated Change Document.
-`transportRequestUploadSOLMAN` allows to set these IDs by parameter or to use Git commit messages.
+`transportRequestUploadSOLMAN` allows to set these IDs by parameter.
 As an additional option, IDs can be passed in via the Common Pipeline Environment.
 For example through a step that generates the IDs or obtains them differently.

 ### By Step Parameter